Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Discussion

 \subsubsection{Energy budget}

-Finally, we discuss whether the acceleration efficiency derived from our simulations ($E^{\rm nt}_p/E_{\rm tot} \approx 10\%$) is sufficient to produce the observed neutrino flux.
-In the scenario of a spherical shock with $R_{\rm sh} \simeq R_c$ as we assume here, the bound of shock power can be simply estimated as
+We will now discuss whether the acceleration efficiency derived from our simulations ($E^{\rm nt}_p/E_{\rm tot} \gtrsim 10\%$) is sufficient to produce the observed neutrino flux.
+In the scenario of a spherical shock with $R_{\rm sh} \simeq R_c$, as we assume here, the bound of shock power can be simply estimated as